hashicorp/terraform-provider-google/website/docs/r/task_queue.html.markdown

  ## Attributes Reference

   * `max_burst_size` - The max burst size that limits how fast tasks in queue are processwed.
 Cloud Tasks will pick the value based on the value of `max_dispatches_per_second`.

+  * `app_engine_routing_override.0.host` - The host that the task is sent to.
+Constructed from the project ID, service, version, and instance in the format <app-id>.appspot.com.

  ## Import